 Good question.
 As we are all in the Chianti area, we’d have to forget the past of why we're here with Chianti Classico in the Chianti area.
 I think we have to take it from here and go on.
 My advice to anybody making decisions in this area, they're more political decisions than anything else, would be to throw the whole area into one and just make Chianti, because in America, or in England, or wherever you go, actually nobody really knows.
 They understand it as Chianti and not necessarily as Chianti Classico or Chianti Siena.
 I would just call the whole thing Chianti and then go to subzones.
 You'll have Chianti from Loro Ciuffenna, Chianti from Gaiole, Chianti from Panzano, a Chianti from here.
 It's a big area and you'd have much more marketing clout if everybody got together.

 Chianti and Chianti Classico cause confusion in the minds of consumers.
 Why is that, and what would your remedy be for making it a little bit easier for consumers to understand what is a massive geographical area?

 It's very important that you understand the difference.
-Chianti Classico is an area which is different, politically and socially different, from the Chianti area.
-Personally, I think there are great wines coming from Chianti.
-We have people making wine in Ruffino, in the Florentine areas and Pisa areas, which have their own character, but they're as good as anything we're making in Chianti Classico.
+Chianti Classico DOCG is an area which is different, politically and legally and socially different, from the Chianti DOCG wine production area.
+Personally, I think there are great wines coming from Chianti DOCG.
+We have people making wine in the Chianti Ruffina DOCG, in the Florentine areas and Pisa areas, which have their own character, but they're as good as anything we're making in Chianti Classico.
 I could get in trouble for saying that, but that's what I believe.